LiveHelperChat/doc/docs/automatic-closing-purging.md

     3. Has closed chat explicitly
 2. Visitor was seen online based on defined timeout values
     1. `desktop timout` - applies to desktop devices
-    2. `mobile timeout` - applies to mobile and tablet devices.
+    2. `mobile timeout` - applies to mobile and tablet devices
+    3. `status chat` - 0 or absent close include only pending, 1 - include only active, 2 - include pending and active chats

-E.g `1,3` would mean that pending chats where `desktop timeout` is 1 minutes and `mobile timeout` is 3 minutes will be closed automatically.
+* E.g `1,3` would mean that pending chats where `desktop timeout` is 1 minutes and `mobile timeout` is 3 minutes will be closed automatically.
+* E.g `1,3,1` would mean that active chats where `desktop timeout` is 1 minutes and `mobile timeout` is 3 minutes will be closed automatically.
+* E.g `1,3,2` would mean that active/pending chats where `desktop timeout` is 1 minutes and `mobile timeout` is 3 minutes will be closed automatically.